Having children is expensive.

 Note: If you’re on Universal Credit, you will get the pregnancy grant decision after the next payment.

 First-time parents that are on benefits can get a maternity grant from the government.
-The maternity grant is designed to provide financial help to parents on benefits who aren’t taking care of any kids or are expecting a multiple birth.
+The maternity grant is designed to provide financial help to parents on benefits who aren’t taking care of any kids or are expecting multiple births.

 You do not need to pay the SSMG back.